See Havana in style: A classic car tour of Cuba's capital

 Across the small channel sits the stout Morro Lighthouse, which has guarded the entrance to the Bay of Havana since 1844; its lonely, rotating light often defines the city in picture postcards.
 Head east through the tunnel under the bay to take in a visit to the lighthouse at the head of the battery-buttressed Castle of the Three Kings of El Morro, a Spanish built 15th- to 16th-century fortress; and the neighbouring Fortaleza de San Carlos de La Cabaña, a monumental encampment built to defend the city after the British captured Havana in 1762.

-Morro Castle at the entrance to Havana harbour, Cuba © Emmanuel Huybrechts - Flickr Creative Commons
+Morro Castle at the entrance to Havana harbour, Cuba © Emmanuel Huybrechts - Flickr CC BY 2.0

 Motor along the eastern wedge of the bay to the towering Carrara marble statue of Christ carved 18 metres high in 1958 by Cuban sculptor Jilma Madera.
 From here, the views of Old Havana's skyline are beautiful, especially in the morning light.